 A conversational form turns the most utilized user interface online – the web form – into a conversation.
-Contrary to traditional contact or survey forms that present all question at once, conversational forms allow the bot to create a connection with the user and take each question one at a time mush similarly to a face-to-face conversation.
+They are the next step in the evolution of interactive forms.
+Contrary to traditional contact or survey forms that present all questions at once, conversational forms can create a connection with the user, take one question at a time AND personalize the questions in real-time.

 In other words, it enables people to get in touch with businesses in a more relatable way.

 Imagine trying to contact a sales team or make an appointment online.
 Imagine that instead of filling out a tedious series of text boxes on the screen, you can submit all the necessary information using a friendly bot?

 More importantly, imagine that you as a business are able to observe and analyze users’ progress through the dialog flow, identify points of friction as well as catch opportunities in real-time.